Seed and Service Providers

 This list is updated annually, with occasional mid-year updates as needed.
 Seed and service providers not currently listed should contact the Tallgrass Prairie Center at (319) 273-3836 for consideration.

-Note: We encourage you to share this information, but please don't upload these files to your web site!
+Note: We encourage you to share this information, but please don't upload these files to your website!
 Simply link to this URL (tallgrassprairiecenter.org/seed-service-providers) so visitors to your site can see the most up-to-date version of the Seed and Service Provider list.

 2024 Iowa Prairie Seed and Service Providers (Excel)